PaulTOliver/salis-v2/README.md

 SALIS' organisms read a simple language similar to ASM.
 This language consists of 32 instructions, each with an associated name and symbol.
 Whenever an organism performs an invalid instruction it is considered a *fault*.
-When a *fault* is committed by any organism it gets punished, and stops its execution during a full simulation cycle.

 ### Faults may be caused by:
 - Not having enough register modifiers located after the current instruction